Let’s talk a little about humanity and how the internet and social media have changed humanity to influence other people.

 If we could use “engineered serendipity.” a new kind of hypertargeting that leverages artificial intelligence to connect you as a seller with the exact right buyer at the exact right moment, with a targeted, personalized message, just for them.

 The purpose is two-fold: a) better connect buyers and sellers and b) rid the internet of all the improperly targeted content and advertising “clutter” that bogs down our systems.

 Of course, the challenge is that Google, Facebook, and the like make a lot of money in the generation of clutter and mistargeted messages.
-But we don’t care about that.

 For us, it’s all about making sales as efficient as possible.
 Right now, it’s in bad shape and spiraling even further out of control.
-Let’s see if we can stop that.